Weaving Worldsheet Supermultiplets from the Worldlines Within: Conclusions

 \item Ref.\cite{rGH-obs} observes that, as a necessary avoidance of the obstruction defined for its ``twin theorems~2.1 and~2.2'', ambidextrous off-shell supermultiplets of ambidextrous supersymmetry must have at least three levels\ft{Ref.\cite{rGH-obs} also notes that the only fully off-shell supermultiplets with only two levels may exist: ({\bsf1})~in worldline supersymmetric systems where this obstruction is void, ({\bsf2})~in {\em\/unidextrous\/} $(p,0)$- and $(0,q)$-supersymmetric systems on the worldline, and {\em\/perhaps\/}, ({\bsf3})~in higher-dimensional systems with $s$ space and $t$ time dimensions where $(s{-}t)=0\,\text{mod}\,8$.
 The analysis herein fully agrees.}, \ie, their component (super)fields must have at least three distinct, adjacent engineering dimensions\cite{rCRT,r6-1}.
 Herein, we see this to follow as an elementary consequence of Adinkra tensor products, as defined in Constructions~\ref{C:pxq>pq} and~\ref{C:RxR}, and exemplified in Sections~\ref{s:(3,1)} and~\ref{s:(2,2)}; for and ambidextrous supersymmetry, $p\neq0\neq q$ and $\fR_+\neq\Ione\neq\fR_-$ in these constructions.
 Since the minimal level of $\fR_\pm\neq\Ione$ is two, the minimal level of $(\fR_+\otimes\fR_-)/\ssC$ cannot, by construction, be less than three; see\eqs{e:22x22}{e:B242} for a simple illustration.

 \end{enumerate}

-Owing to the combinatorial growth of these tasks with $p{+}q$, a mechanization of the methods presented herein would be welcome, perhaps in synergy with those reported in Ref.\cite{rGH-obs}, so as to extend the classification of worldsheet supermultiplets beyond $p{+}q\leq8$ through $p{+}q\leq32$.
+Owing to the combinatorial growth of these tasks with $p{+}q$, a mechanization of the methods presented herein would be welcome, perhaps in synergy with those reported in Ref.\cite{rGH-obs}, so as to extend the classification of worldsheet supermultiplets beyond $p{+}q\leqslant8$ through $p{+}q\leqslant32$.

-\paragraph{\bfseries Acknowledgments:} I am indebted to C.~Doran, M.~Faux, K.~Iga, G.~Landweber and R.~Miller for prior extensive collaboration on the classification of {\em\/worldline\/} off-shell supermultiplets, of which the present work is a generalization, and S.J.~Gates, Jr.\ for continued and invaluable collaborative discussions.
+\paragraph{\bfseries Acknowledgments:} I am indebted to C.~Doran, M.~Faux, K.~Iga, G.~Landweber and R.~Miller for prior extensive collaboration on the classification of {\em\/worldline\/} off-shell supermultiplets, of which the present work is a generalization, to S.J.~Gates, Jr.\ for continued and invaluable collaborative discussions, and to the anonymous Referee for invaluable constructive criticism.
 I am grateful to the Department of Energy for the generous support through the grant DE-FG02-94ER-40854, as well as the Department of Physics, University of Central Florida, Orlando FL, and the Physics Department of the Faculty of Natural Sciences of the University of Novi Sad, Serbia, for recurring hospitality and resources.
 Many of the Adinkras were drawn with the help of the {\em Adinkramat\/}~\copyright\,2008 by G.~Landweber.